tinkerborg/apple_tv/README.md

-# homeassistant apple_tv patch
+# Home Assistant apple_tv patch

 Custom component to override apple_tv pyatv dependency.

-If you are using an AppleTV with audio via Homepods and homeassistant does not detect power status properly, this should resolve it.
+If you are using an AppleTV with audio via Homepods and home-assistant does not detect power status properly, this should resolve it.

 This repo should update automatically with any upstream changes to the apple_tv component.